 Looking for more help with that new rig?
 We've got you covered.

-7-Zip - Zip or unzip anything you throw at it.
+📁 Compression: 7-Zip - Zip or unzip anything you throw at it.
 Free and lightweight and it'll never bug you to pay for it.

 Spotify - (Optional) If you're a subscriber, might as well grab the desktop app now.

-Notepad++ - (Optional) If you tend to dig through HTML files, game inis, and so on, Notepad++ is great for making that text readable and easy to edit.
+📒 Developer tools: Notepad++ - (Optional) If you tend to dig through HTML files, game inis, and so on, Notepad++ is great for making that text readable and easy to edit.

 Windirstat - Right now your new PC is whistle-clean, but it won't always be that way.
 Windirstat gives you a nice visual breakdown of how all your storage is allocated, making it easy to locate some big chunky files you might want to toss in the recyle bin.

-Other game launchers
+All the game launchers